MINES’ POLICY LIBRARY

 All travel shall be completed using the most economical means available that will satisfactorily accomplish Official University Business using any appropriate source of funds.
 The traveler may request Reimbursement for business class travel for international flights when the travel is more than 9 hours of non-stop air travel and requires prior approval from the Approving Authority.
 The traveler may request Reimbursement for economy plus travel when the travel is more than 3 hours non-stop air travel and required prior approval from the Approving Authority.
 Seat charges or early boarding charges less than or equal to amounts established in the travel FAQ located on the Controller’s Office website are allowable.

-A University approved travel agency is required to be used if the airfare involves international travel and the total airfare is $1,000 or greater unless the traveler can obtain a lower airfare by booking the travel on their own.
-The traveler must provide an airfare quote obtained from an approved travel agency at the same time the international airfare is booked to document that a lower airfare was obtained.
-If appropriate documentation is not provided, the traveler may not be reimbursed for the airfare.
-Travelers who fly internationally on a frequent basis that are very knowledgeable of the federal airline travel requirements can request an exemption from the requirement to use an approved travel agency.
-If a traveler chooses to book their own airfare, the traveler will not be reimbursed for the cost of the airfare until the travel is completed.
+A University approved travel agency is preferred to be used if the airfare involves international travel and the total airfare is $1,000 or greater.
+If a traveler chooses to book their own airfare and pay for with personal funds, the traveler will not be reimbursed for the cost of the airfare until the travel is completed.
 If a traveler chooses to book their own airfare and, for whatever reason, the trip is delayed, postponed, or canceled and airfare credit is received, the traveler will not be reimbursed for the airfare or any associated change fees until the airfare credit is used for University Business at a later time.
 When using a University approved travel agency, the airfare shall be charged to the University’s corporate liability card on file with the travel agency.
 Airline change fees are reimbursable to the traveler only if travel plans are changed for Official University Business reasons.
 The business purpose for the change in travel plans shall be included on the Travel Authorization/Expense Report.
 Any cancellation or change fees are the responsibility of the traveler if the charges are a result of a personal nature.

 For airfare charged to federally sponsored research projects, the traveler shall comply with the following restrictions in addition to the restrictions identified above: